emilholmegaard/dcr-viz/docs/json-format.md

 1. A submitted application (event1) must be reviewed (event2)
 2. Submitting an application (event1) requires a review (event2) to be performed eventually
 3. An application can only be approved (event3) after it has been reviewed (event2)
+4. The approval (event3) can only proceed if the review (event2) is not pending (milestone relation)